Esperanto in Hungary: Early history

 Hungary was an early adopter of Esperanto, with some of the original Esperantists residing in Austria-Hungary in the late-19th century.
-In 1913, it was reported that a police officer in Székesfehérvár broke up an Esperantist meeting an account of it being a "thieves' language".
+In 1913, it was reported that a police officer in Székesfehérvár broke up an Esperantist meeting on account of it being a "thieves' language".
 During the brief period of the Hungarian Soviet Republic in 1919, many Esperantist groups supported the Communist government.
 Esperantist Rezső Rajczi was killed during the fall of the government and has been described as "the only known martyr for Esperanto in Hungary".
 The succeeding Kingdom of Hungary often restricted the use of Esperanto due to its associations with Communism in the country.

 Hungary became a notable region in the Esperanto community when the Esperanto periodical Literatura Mondo was founded in Budapest by Tivadar Soros in 1922.
 Other notable Esperantists in Hungary at this time included linguist Géza Bárczi that wrote in Esperanto and actor Julio Baghy that learned Esperanto in 1911 and became an Esperantist writer while a prisoner-of-war in Siberia during World War I. A schism developed between the leftist and neutral factions of Esperantists in the 1930s, with leftist Esperantists founding the Hungarian Esperanto Federation in opposition to the politically neutral Esperanto Society of Hungary.
 During World War II, the presence of these groups was condemned by the Nazis, as both protected Esperantist Jews.
 The Esperantist community was targeted by the Nazis when they gained control of Hungary.